compsocialscience/summer-institute/2020/princeton/index.md

 image: /assets/images/princeton-2.jpg
 ---

+**ATTENTION: SICSS-PrincetonCITP has been postponed until 2021 due to COVID-19.**

 From the evening of June 14 to 19, 2020, the [Princeton University Center for Information Technology Policy](https://citp.princeton.edu/) will host a partner site for the Summer Institute in Computational Social Science.

 The Princeton-CITP Summer Institute is unique among partner locations in its target population: individuals who work in government interested in using computational social science to improve the agencies and communities they serve.